PongoEngine/Pongo/README.md

 # Pongo
 _ECS Game Framework built on top of Kha_

 **Pongo** is a frankensteined monster of a 2D game framework.
-It leverages concepts and code from my favorite game frameworks including Flambe, Ash, and Entitas.
+It leverages concepts and code from game frameworks including Flambe, Ash, and Entitas.

-At the heart of pongo is a Simple ECS for decoupled game logic and a Tree Structure for intuitive sprite rendering.
-Its the best of both worlds!
+At the heart of pongo is a Simple ECS for decoupled game logic and sprite rendering.

 ## Quick overview of the Pongo's ECS
 - Components are pure data.